rokka-io/rokka-site/source/_references/10-operations.md

 ### Modulate

 Modulates an image for Brightness, Saturation and Hue.
 Use this to for example brighten up or darken an image or remove its colors.
-The value is meant as percentage, 100 leaves the property untouched, 0 removes all of it.
+The value is meant as percentage, with which the different values are multiplied.
+100 leaves the property untouched, 0 removes all of it.

 #### Properties